Computer Security is Intimidating

 Some people don’t give IT security best practices a second through.
 They are so intimidated, they fail to take the most basic precautions to keep their data and network safe.
 Sure, IT security can be complicated, but with a few simple actions you can protect yourself and your data from viruses, malware and scammers.
 Here are some basic steps that will make your computer safer online.

 Install a Trusted Antivirus Application

-Yes, even in 2018, antivirus is still an essential piece in your internet security puzzle.
+Yes, even now, antivirus is still an essential piece in your internet security puzzle.
 These days people tend to argue a lot about which antivirus is the best.
 Others argue about the effectiveness of free antivirus applications, or whether you need antivirus at all.
 If you find yourself asking yourself, “Do I Need Antivirus on my Computer,” the answer is a resounding YES!

 A good rule of thumb: any antivirus is better than none at all.
 So, if you want to use Windows Defender, which comes free with your Windows Operating System, we say have at it.
 It is plenty powerful and does not require a lot of attention.
 If you want to purchase a subscription-based option like WebRoot SecureAnywhere, that’s fine too.
 One thing we would recommend against is using freeware that comes bundled with other free applications.
 Often times, their applications cause more trouble than they are worth and can severely impact the performance of your computer.

 Antivirus will ensure that most threats to your network that make it to your computer are identified and quarantined before they can cause damage.
 Also, if malicious software does get installed, antivirus will uninstall or block the program until necessary action can be taken.